wp-plugins/formidable/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Pro FAQs")

 == Changelog ==
+= 1.07.01 =
+* Added for attribute to labels for newly created fields
+* Fixed issue with slashes showing in content if retrieved from cache
+* Prevent multiple checks for updates when pro is authorized, but free version is installed
+* Added frm_form_fields_class hook
+* PRO: Fixed days events are shown on the calendar with months starting on Sunday and week start day set to Monday
+* PRO: Added option to not load a JQuery UI stylesheet
+* PRO: Added "Entry ID" option to the back-end entry search options

 = 1.07.0 =
 * Submit build form in one input with ajax to prevent max_input_vars limitations
 * Load fields on the build page with ajax for long forms and other form builder page optimization